 What Is Microfiche?

 Microfiche is a flat sheet of microfilm, rather than a role.
-A standard microfiche is 4″ x 5″ and can store about 98 letter-sized pages.
+A standard microfiche is 4″ x 5″ and can store about 60 to 100 letter-sized pages.
+In addition, microfiche sheets normally only contain one record per sheet.
 Although it has a much smaller storage capacity, microfiche sheets may be easier to organize because of their shape and form factor.

 Because microform storage was common in the past, many businesses may still have many records in this format.
 Fortunately, bringing microform documents into the 21st Century is easier than ever.

-Record Nations can help you find the best microform scanning service near you to convert film rolls or sheets into modern electronics formats.
-To get started, fill out our form, give us a call at (866) 385-3706, or contact us directly using our live chat for a free, no-obligation quote from providers in your area.
+Record Nations can help you find the best microform scanning service near you to convert film rolls or sheets into modern electronic formats.
+To start, fill out our form, give us a call at (866) 385-3706, or contact us directly using our live chat for a free, no-obligation quote from providers in your area.